GoogleCloudPlatform/microservices-demo/kustomize/components/alloydb/README.md

 psql -h ${ALLOYDB_PRIMARY_IP} -U postgres -d ${ALLOYDB_DATABASE_NAME} -c "CREATE INDEX cartItemsByUserId ON ${ALLOYDB_TABLE_NAME}(userId)"
 ```

+_Note: It can take more than 20 minutes for the AlloyDB instances to be created._

 ## Grant the `cartservice`'s service account access to the AlloyDB database

 **Important note:** Your GKE cluster should have [Workload Identity enabled](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable).